streamyourcare/awesome-care-streaming/readme.md

 - [Pro-Glasses 3 (Apply)](https://www.tobii.com/products/eye-trackers/wearables/tobii-pro-glasses-3#form)
 - [Amazon Echo Dot 3](https://a.co/d/7IIIwiN)
 - [Google Nest (& Mini)](https://store.google.com/us/product/nest_audio?hl=en-US) - Smart speakers that provide voice-controlled asstance, music playback, smart home control, and a number of accessibility extensions.
-- [LipSync](https://www.makersmakingchange.com/s/product/lipsync/01tJR000000698fYAA) - Mouth-operated input devices that enables individuals with limited hand mobility to control their computers and mobile devices
+- [LipSync](https://www.makersmakingchange.com/s/product/lipsync/01tJR000000698fYAA) - Mouth-operated input devices that enables individuals with limited hand mobility to control their computers and mobile devices.
 - [TD-I Series](https://us.tobiidynavox.com/pages/how-to-buy?refUrl=https://us.tobiidynavox.com/products/td-i-series) - A collection of speech-generating devices from Tobii Dynavox that empower individuals with communication disabilities to express themselves and engage with the world.
 ## iOS
-- [Hawkeye Sidekick](https://apps.apple.com/us/app/hawkeye-sidekick/id1492668756) - lets you control your Mac using head movements.
+- [Hawkeye Sidekick](https://apps.apple.com/us/app/hawkeye-sidekick/id1492668756) - Lets you control your Mac using head movements.
 Rotate your head to move the mouse and make facial expressions to click, drag, and scroll.
 Powered by your iPhone or iPad's TrueDepth camera.
-- [Voice Access](https://support.apple.com/en-us/111778) - Operate your iOS 13+ device with your voice
+- [Voice Access](https://support.apple.com/en-us/111778) - Operate your iOS 13+ device with your voice.
 - [Envision AI](https://apps.apple.com/us/app/envision-ai/id1268632314) - Envision is developed for and together with the visually impaired community.
 The app is simple, gets things done and brings the best assistive experience to blind and low vision users.
-- [iOS Photos App](https://support.apple.com/photos) - The stock image library app on iOS devices (built in OCR since iOS 15)
+- [iOS Photos App](https://support.apple.com/photos) - The stock image library app on iOS devices (built in OCR since iOS 15).
 - [Seeing AI](https://apps.apple.com/us/app/seeing-ai/id999062298) - Seeing AI is a free app that narrates the world around you.
 Designed with and for the blind and low vision community, this ongoing research project harnesses the power of AI to open up the visual world by describing nearby people, text and objects.
 - [Bing Co-Pilot](https://apps.apple.com/us/app/microsoft-copilot/id6472538445) - A large language model chatbot developed by Microsoft (released in Feb 2023).
 Co-Pilot can write todo lists, recommend meals, answer specific complex questions with a comprehensive approach.
 - [Perplexity Search](https://apps.apple.com/us/app/perplexity-ask-anything/id1668000334) - Guided AI search for deeper exploration.
-- [Discord](https://apps.apple.com/us/app/discord-chat-talk-hangout/id985746746) -Community social media app for managing your topic/interest-focused communities.
+- [Discord](https://apps.apple.com/us/app/discord-chat-talk-hangout/id985746746) - Community social media app for managing your topic or interest-focused communities.
 - [Facebook Groups](https://www.facebook.com/groups/) - Search for local or general groups you identify with.
 - [LinkedIn](https://www.linkedin.com/signup)(& [LinkedIn Groups](https://www.linkedin.com/help/linkedin/answer/a544795/finding-and-joining-a-linkedin-group?lang=en))
 - [Nextdoor (US-only*)](https://apps.apple.com/us/app/nextdoor-neighborhood-network/id640360962) - A neighborhood app for staying in the loop regarding local events, markets, and opportunities.